abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 It's an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root, and explores as far as possible along each branch before backtracking.

 - **It's all about "Exploring" and Backtracking**
-  - **"Backtracking"** means that when you reach a dead-end, you go back to the last intersection and try another path
+  - **"Backtracking"** means that when you reach a dead-end, you go back to the last intersection (last valid point) and try another path from there
+    - it consists of 3 steps:

+      ```py
+      # Ex of backtracking with the 3 steps
+      def dfs(node):
+        # 1. "Adding a node" to the list of visited nodes or do operations on it
+        visited.append(node)
+        # 2. "Validating" if the node is a valid node to visit
+        if node is None:
+          return
+        # 3. Removing the node from the list of visited nodes or undoing the operations on it
+        visited.pop()
+      ```

+      1. **"Adding a node"** to the list of visited nodes or do operations on it
+      2. **"Validating / Making decision"** if the node is a valid node to visit
+      3. **Removing** the node from the list of visited nodes or undoing the operations on it
   - Think of it as a **maze**, where you're trying to find a way out and you're exploring all the possible paths until you find the exit and when you reach a dead-end, you go back to the last intersection and try another path
   - Usually time-complexity is `O(n)` as we visit each node once